Modelling preventive measures and their effect on generation times in emerging epidemics: Interventions

 Modelling contact tracing is notoriously challenging, see \cite{muller2021} for an extensive overview.
-In fact, because of contact tracing, infectious individuals are not independent of each other, for example, the infectivity profile of an infector might be truncated because one of their infectees develops symptoms quickly and triggers contact tracing leading to detection of the infector.
+Various modelling approaches are possible, see for example \cite{browne2015,browne2022} for compartmental models, \cite{scarabel2021} for deterministic integral equations, \cite{muller2000} for an individual-based stochastic model; and important observations on data have been made, see e.g. \cite{sun2021}.
+Nevertheless, simpler models that are wide-spread in practical applications rely on strong simplifying assumptions, while more accurate complex models are often intractable in practice.
+A complicating factor is that, because of contact tracing, infectious individuals are not independent of each other, for example, the infectivity profile of an infector might be truncated because one of their infectees develops symptoms quickly and triggers contact tracing leading to detection of the infector.
 In order to exactly model contact tracing, it is necessary to keep track of the status of each single individual and of relations between individuals by building additional mathematical structure in the model.
-An example is given by \cite{muller2000}, where each individual in a stochastic SIRS model is associated to an id-number and to the id-number of their infector, this leads to complicated calculations and large simulations, even if the underlying epidemic model is rather simple.
+An example is given by \cite{muller2000}, where each individual in a stochastic SIRS model is associated to an id-number and with the id-number of their infector, this leads to complicated calculations and large simulations, even if the underlying epidemic model is rather simple.
 The heterogeneity of individuals, which is modelled in this paper by the stochastic infectivity process, leads to further difficulties.
 Therefore, instead of using a similar approach, aiming at exact expressions and keeping track of each single individual, we focus on approximating the effect of contact tracing to provide insight at population level.

 The first approximation that we make is to assume that the infectivity profiles of different individuals are independent of each other, despite contact tracing.
 Each individual can be contact traced either through one of their infectees, with conditional rate $\alpha_{CT1}$, or through their infector, with conditional rate $\alpha_{CT2}$.
 As a result of the approximation and of the assumptions described below, the rate at which an infectious individual is detected through contact tracing at a certain time $t$ since their infection, given $C_1$ and the infectiousness profile up to time $t$, i.e. given $\mathcal{X}_t$, is